SamShojaei/Toronto-Postal-Code-Segmentation/README.md

 # Toronto-Postal-Code-Segmentation
-In this project, postal Codes in Toronto are clustered.
+In this project, postal codes in Toronto are clustered.